 The following images of First Period, Georgian, and Federal houses in Hamilton, MA are provided by the Massachusetts Historical Commission site (MACRIS).
 Photos were taken in the late 20th Century, are displayed alphabetically in order of street name, and house numbers may have changed.
 Click on any image to view a larger photo.
 Descriptions were provided by the Hamilton Historical Society in 1978.

 Hamilton First Congregational Church, 630 Bay Rd, 1762.
 This is the area where the origin of the Town took place.
-The church first gathered in 1714, with a building constructed in 1713.
-In 1843 the building was remodeled, using the frame of the 1762 meeting house.
+The church was first gathered in 1714, with a building constructed in 1713.
+In 1843, the building was remodeled, using the frame of the 1762 meeting house.
 It was turned to face Bay Road.
-The floor was raised and heat installed for the first time.
-In 1843 the church was used for all Town Meetings.
+The floor was raised, and heat was installed for the first time.
+In 1843, the church was used for all Town Meetings.
 Selectmen also rented office space until Town Hall was built.
 The clock was installed on the tower in 1795.
-It still belongs to the Town which pays for its upkeep.
+It still belongs to the Town, which pays for its upkeep.
 There are several memorial stained glass windows.
-Three prominent ministers, Wigglesworth, Cutler and Felt, served there the first 150 years.
+Three prominent ministers, Wigglesworth, Cutler, and Felt, served there for the first 150 years.

 Peck, Benjamin House, 799 Bay Rd, c 1793.
 Sept.
 71 1793 – Nathaniel Whipple to Benjamin Peck, a house lot along the “country road”, for 10 pounds.
 Benjamin Peck is referred to as “a chairmaker.”
 The lot lay in the north corner of Nathaniel Whipple’s pasture land adjoining the land of John Whipple.

 Brown, Austin House, 1028 Bay Rd, c 1725.
-The ell to the right was added by1907.
-In 1915, the house was again enlarged and stuccoed to create a Colonial Revival style country estate.
-At that time a new higher roof with ridge on the central axis and three dormer windows was built and porches were added to the left wings.
-There is a one story porch across the facade.
-First Period features, in the form of an exposed decorated oak frame, are visible in the left-hand room and in the right-hand and left-hand chambers.
-In the left-hand room, the 12 inch wide longitudinal summer beam has flat chamfers and tapered stops.
-In the right-hand and left-hand chambers, the 9 inch wide summer tie beams have flat chamfers and taper stops.
-Posts are deeply jowled, but unchamfered.
+The ell to the right was added by 1907.
+In 1915, the house was again enlarged and stuccoed to create a Colonial Revival-style country estate.
+At that time, a new higher roof with the ridge on the central axis and three dormer windows was built and porches were added to the left wings.
+There is a one-story porch across the facade.
+First-period features, in the form of an exposed decorated oak frame, are visible in the left-hand room and in the right-hand and left-hand chambers.
+In the left-hand room, the 12-inch wide longitudinal summer beam has flat chamfers and tapered stops.
+In the right-hand and left-hand chambers, the 9-inch wide summer tie beams have flat chamfers and taper stops.
+Posts are deeply jowled but unchamfered.

-Brown House, 76 Bridge St, r 1670.
+Joseph Browne, Sr. House, 76 Bridge St, c 1670.
 The house was on the site by 1673 when John Brown Sr. gave the property to his son Nathaniel, but may have been built c.
 1662 when Brown originally acquired the land.
-The Brown House is associated with the early 20th century restoration movement.
+The Brown House is associated with the early 20th-century restoration movement.
 Mrs. W.G.
-Mitchell had the house restored c.
+Mitchell had the house restored in c.
 1920.
 The restoration included replication of the original sheathing for fireplace wall finish, the introduction of a staircase copying the Parson Capen House staircase, and the reconstruction of the exterior chimney along the lines of the plastered chimney at the Parson Barnard House.
-First Period features are found in all four front rooms and on the exterior.
+First-period features are found in all four front rooms and on the exterior.
 The right-hand room is a little over 19 feet wide and 21 feet deep.
 The longitudinal oak summer beam in that room is 12″ wide by 15″ deep and is decorated with broad quarter-round chamfers and lamb’s tongue stops, except on the south face at the right-hand end.
-Joists are tusk tenoned and are spaced 18 inches on centers.
+Joists are tusk-tenoned and are spaced 18 inches on centers.

 Woodbury, J. L. House, 327 Bridge St, 1790.

 Woodbury, A. House, 375 Bridge St, 1757.
-The house was probably built by a member of the Woodbury family which settled this area.
-Isaac Woodbury married Elizabeth Herrick and 10 children survived.
-One, Nicholas, was captured by the Indians in 1711 and returned to the Hamlet 9 years later after paying ransom for his release.
+The house was probably built by a member of the Woodbury family who settled in this area.
+Isaac Woodbury married Elizabeth Herrick, and 10 children survived.
+One, Nicholas, was captured by the Indians in 1711 and returned to the Hamlet 9 years later after payinga ransom for his release.

 109 Cutler Rd., built in 1760.
 This house is said to have originally been a post office, but the History of the Hamilton Post Offices lists the first post office in Hamilton as the Old Tavern, 9 Farms Rd.
 Samuel Story, Jr. was the first Postmaster, serving from 1803 to 1841.